Avoid the red flags from which conflict arises:

 Correspondence initiated by me or others

 My handling of messages originating with third parties (like the USPTO or Secretary of State) is also billable.
-I will keep the initial intake to a minimum before seeking your authorization to take further action.
+I will keep the initial intake to a minimum (billed at a secretarial rate) before seeking your authorization to take further action.

 Billing Procedure